 · Adjusting the nut when necessary.

 3) Humidity:Humidity can play a significant role in both causing and avoiding fret buzz.
 Ideally, the guitar should be stored between 40% and 50% humidity at all times.
 We recommend getting a humidifier to maintain optimal conditions in your case.

 If over-humidified, the top will rise and appear bloated.
 The fingerboard extension (frets 14-20) are glued to the top, and when the top rises, the fingerboard extension rises with it.
-This results in the neck looking like a “ski jump” and the frets on the fingerboard extension being closer to the strings than the rest of the neck.
+This results in the neck looking like a “ski jump” and the frets on the fingerboard extension getting closer to the strings than the rest of the neck.
 This can cause fret buzz in the upper register.

 Some tips to consider: